-During the third quarter of 2011, we paid approximately \$42.0 million to fund tenant-related obligations, including tenant improvements and leasing commissions, and incurred approximately \$24.8 million of new tenant-related obligations associated with approximately 815,000 square feet of second generation leases, or approximately \$30 per square foot.
+During the third quarter of 2011, we paid approximately \$42.0 million to fund tenant-related obligations, including tenant improvements and leasing commissions, and incurred approximately \$24.8 million of new tenant-related obligations associated with approximately \$15,000 square feet of second generation leases, or approximately \$30 per square foot.
 In addition, we signed leases for approximately 212,000 square feet at our development properties.
 The tenant-related obligations for the development properties are included within the projects' "Estimated Total Investment" referred to in "Item 2-Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."
-In the aggregate, during the third quarter of 2011, we signed leases for approximately 1.0 million square feet of space and incurred aggregate tenant-related obligations of approximately \$40.3 million, or approximately \$40 per square foot.
+In the aggregate, during the third quarter of 2011, we signed leases for approximately \$40.3 million, or approximately \$40.3 million \$40.3 m